 Lifetime enrollment.
 You’ll have access to current and future versions of the course.

-Intense return policy.
+Very stringent return policy.
+Don’t purchase EBA with the intention of “checking it out” and getting your money back if it’s not for you.
 To be eligible for a refund, you must complete the entire course, including all the assignments, and submit them as proof.
+This will take months.
 Find a link to the full Refund Policy in the footer of this page.

 Cost.
 For many, the total cost (course + incidentals) will be prohibitive.
 If you find yourself in that spot, please know, products like EBA are not a prerequisite to “making it” as a blogger.

 Time commitment.
 I don’t think this can be overstated.
 You will not finish this course (properly at least) in a week or two.
-It will likely take months.
-(This is assuming working 5-10 hours a week.)
+It will take months.
+This is assuming working at least 5-10 hours a week.
 I’ve heard different students say it has taken 3, 4, even 8+ months to complete.

 Long runway.
-What I mean by that is, if you follow all the steps as they are presented, and purchase the additional tools suggested, it will be a while before you make your money back.
-In other words, be prepared to operate in the red for a time.
+What I mean by that is, if you follow all the steps as they are presented, and purchase the additional tools suggested, it will be quite a while before you make your money back.
+In other words, be prepared to operate in the financial red for several months or more.

 Limited technical help.
 While there is a lot of practical, hands-on, strategic help, EBA doesn’t cover many of the technical aspects of blogging.
 If you’re hoping for a lot of technical help, this course might not be the place to start.

 An ever-changing landscape.
 The blogging and social media landscape changes incredibly fast.
 What is true today, may not be true next month, or even next week.
 Anyone who writes about blogging faces this conundrum (myself included).
 From what I can tell, no significant updates have been made to EBA 3.0 since last year.
 As such, there are some minor patches of outdated content.